eiiko6/ShinyBot/README.md

 __**ShinyBot**__

-This repository is private and contains the token.

-**DO NOT SHARE THAT !**
+This repository is private and contains the token.\n **DO NOT SHARE THAT !**